vinfante1346/visualizations/README.md

     semantic_model: "<semantic_yaml_or_view>" # Fully-qualify semantic YAML model or Semantic View
     description: > # Should start with "Analyst service that ..."
       "<Analyst service that ...>"
+sql_statement_permissions: # List SQL statements to explicitly allow (True) or disallow (False).
+  # - All: True # To allow everything, uncomment and set All: True.
+  - Alter: True
+  - Command: True
+  - Comment: True
+  - Commit: True
+  - Create: True
+  - Delete: True
+  - Describe: True
+  - Drop: True
+  - Insert: True
+  - Merge: True
+  - Rollback: True
+  - Select: True
+  - Transaction: True
+  - TruncateTable: True
+  # - Unknown: True # To allow unknown or unmapped statement types, uncomment and set Unknown: True.
+  - Update: True
+  - Use: True
 ```

 ## Connecting to Snowflake

 The MCP server uses the [Snowflake Python Connector](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect) for all authentication and connection methods. **Please refer to the official Snowflake documentation for comprehensive authentication options and best practices.**

+**The MCP server honors the RBAC permissions assigned to the specified role (as passed in the connection parameters) or default role of the user (if no role is passed to connect).**

 Connection parameters can be passed as CLI arguments and/or environment variables.
 The server supports all authentication methods available in the Snowflake Python Connector, including: